-Part IV: Best Practices at Uniformed Components Level
+Part IV: Best Practices at UN Military Component Level.

-- 6. Overview.
-UN Military and Police component play a significant role in prevention and response to CRSV.
+- 9. Overview.
+UN Military component play a significant role in prevention and response to CRSV.
 The operational design encompassing following best practices have been found effective and useful in prevention and response to CRSV. - a.
 Hotspot Mapping.
 Hotspot mapping can help in identifying vulnerable areas/populations as well as assist in instituting timely and credible response mechanisms to prevent/contain or neutralise CRSV threats. - b.
 Presence and Posture.
-Enduring, visible and credible presence in vulnerable areas, deployment of mobile elements to enhance operational reach (including in remote and inaccessible areas) and deterrent proactive posture can display UN resolve and prevent CRSV - c.
+Enduring, visible and credible presence in vulnerable areas, deployment of mobile elements to enhance operational reach (including in remote and inaccessible areas) and deterrent proactive posture can display UN resolve and prevent CRSV. - c.
 Pre-emptive Operations.
 In most cases, CRSV is preventable with rapid pre-emptive deployments, undertaken by mobile forces.
 Deploying even a limited capability to the right place at the right time is likely to have a deterring effect and can prevent violations (e.g. area domination, inter-positioning, searches, movement control, etc.). - d.
 Proactive Operations.
-UN Military and Police commanders must seize initiative, anticipate evolving operational challenges and employ military and police resources in time and space to deter and prevent CRSV incidents, by dominating, posturing and influencing/controlling the courses of events. - e.
-Temporary/Mobile Operating Bases (TOB/MOB) and detachments.
-Deployment and redeployment of highly mobile and versatile manoeuvre elements, TOBs/MOBs, mobile OPs/CPs and patrols as well as UNMO and MLO teams can be effective to address vulnerable areas/hot-spots away from static deployments. - f.
-Operating in Unconventional Manner (space, time, mode and duration). - i.
-UN military and police patrols/detachments/units operating in unconventional spaces (such as fields, water points, markets, rural areas, or in proximity to villages, camps,
+Military commanders must seize initiative, anticipate evolving operational challenges and employ military resources in time and space to deter and prevent CRSV incidents, by dominating, posturing and influencing/controlling the courses of events.